satvikreddy/code-leveling/app/learn/design-patterns-using-typescript/1-factory-method/content/readme.md

 There are 2 problems in calculateTotalAttributes.ts:

 - code duplication: converting raw data to the right Item class
-- responsibility: the implemenation of converting data to Item is not responsibility of calulateTotalAttributes
+- responsibility: the implementation of converting data to Item is not responsibility of calculateTotalAttributes

 When a new item type is added, it is very easy for dev to forget to add cases in all places.